 - Red-White-Red Card - if you have found a job in Austria, then you can apply for this permit because it is a mix between a work and a residence permit.
 You are eligible to reside in Austria for up to two years if you have this residency permit;

 - Red-White-Red Card Plus: this permit is an upgraded version of the previous one that allows you to work with different employers and reside in Austria for two years.
 Talk about immigration to Austria with our local experts.

-How residency permits are granted in Austria?
+How residency permits are granted in Austria

 - Proof of income: when applying for this permit, individuals must show that they possess adequate means of subsistence; the required amounts differ for single individuals and for families with children.